terrapower/armi/doc/user/radial_and_axial_expansion.rst

 Thermal expansion calculations are performed for each component in the ARMI reactor data model as component temperatures change.
 Since components are constrained within blocks, the height of components are determined by the height of their parent block.
-The equations below for :eq:`hot_radius` through :eq:`hot_density` illustrate how the radius, height, volume, density, and mass are updated for a component during thermal expansion, respectively.
+Equations :eq:`hot_radius` through :eq:`hot_density` illustrate how the radius, height, volume, density, and mass are updated for a Component during thermal expansion, respectively.

 .. list-table:: Example Calculation of Radial and Axial Thermal Expansion for a Cylindrical Component
    :widths: 33 33 33